aquanetwork/aquachain/README.md

 Recent builds of aquachain include support for the `-allowip` flag.
 It is by default, set to 127.0.0.1, which doesn't allow any LAN or WAN addresses access to your RPC methods.

-To add IPs, use  `aquachain -rpc -rpchost 192.168.1.4 -allowip 192.168.1.5,192.168.1.6`
+To add IPs, use  `aquachain -rpc -rpchost 192.168.1.4 -allowip 192.168.1.5/32,192.168.2.30/32`

-Support for CIDR notation would be great, but did not make it into the current implementation.
-The IP addresses are comma separated, no spaces.
+The CIDR networks are comma separated, no spaces. (the `/32` after an IP means 'one IP')

 #### RPC Clients

 The JSON/RPC server is able to be used with "Web3" libraries for languages such as **Python** or **Javascript**.

-All calls to `eth_` methods are translated to `aqua_`, server-side.
+For compatibility with existing tools, all calls to `eth_` methods are translated to `aqua_`, behind-the-scenes.

 **Go** packages for creating applications that use Aquachain can be found in this repository, under the `opt/aquaclient` and `rpc/rpcclient` namespaces.